hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 number of hash iterations to use, there is no published guidance for zone owners about good values to select.
-Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones (tbd: insert ref), this document recommends that zone owners SHOULD use an iteration value of 0 (zero), indicating that only the initial hash value should be placed into a DNS zone's NSEC3 records.
+Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones {{GPUNSEC3}}{{ZONEENUM}}, this document recommends that zone owners SHOULD use an iteration value of 0 (zero), indicating that only the initial hash value should be placed into a DNS zone's NSEC3 records.

 TODO: discuss the authoritative overhead of needing to find the right range for new random strings coming in.
 Note white-lies online